SaketMunda/tensorflow-fundamentals/README.md

 ### Exercises

-1. Create your own regression dataset (or make the one we created in "Create data to view and fit" bigger) and build fit a model to it.
+- [x] Create your own regression dataset (or make the one we created in "Create data to view and fit" bigger) and build fit a model to it.
-2. Try building a neural network with 4 Dense layers and fitting it to your own regression dataset, how does it perform?
+- [x] Try building a neural network with 4 Dense layers and fitting it to your own regression dataset, how does it perform?
-3. Try and improve the results we got on the insurance dataset, some things you might want to try include:
+- [x] Try and improve the results we got on the insurance dataset, some things you might want to try include:
   * Building a larger model (how does one with 4 dense layers go?).
   * Increasing the number of units in each layer.
   * Lookup the documentation of [Adam](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) and find out what the first parameter is, what happens if you increase it by 10x?
   * What happens if you train for longer (say 300 epochs instead of 200)?
-4. Import the [Boston pricing dataset](https://www.tensorflow.org/api_docs/python/tf/keras/datasets/boston_housing/load_data) from TensorFlow [tf.keras.datasets](https://www.tensorflow.org/api_docs/python/tf/keras/datasets) and model it.
+- [x] Import the [Boston pricing dataset](https://www.tensorflow.org/api_docs/python/tf/keras/datasets/boston_housing/load_data) from TensorFlow [tf.keras.datasets](https://www.tensorflow.org/api_docs/python/tf/keras/datasets) and model it.

 ### Extra-curriculum

-* [MIT introduction deep learning lecture 1](https://www.youtube.com/watch?v=7sB052Pz0sQ&ab_channel=AlexanderAmini) - gives a great overview of what's happening behind all of the code we're running.
+- [x] [MIT introduction deep learning lecture 1](https://www.youtube.com/watch?v=7sB052Pz0sQ&ab_channel=AlexanderAmini) - gives a great overview of what's happening behind all of the code we're running.
-* Reading: 1-hour of [Chapter 1 of Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/chap1.html) by Michael Nielson - a great in-depth and hands-on example of the intuition behind neural networks.
+- [x] Reading: 1-hour of [Chapter 1 of Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/chap1.html) by Michael Nielson - a great in-depth and hands-on example of the intuition behind neural networks.
-* To practice your regression modelling with TensorFlow, I'd also encourage you to look through [Lion Bridge's collection of datasets](https://lionbridge.ai/datasets/) or [Kaggle's datasets](https://www.kaggle.com/data), find a regression dataset which sparks your interest and try to model.
+- [x] To practice your regression modelling with TensorFlow, I'd also encourage you to look through [Lion Bridge's collection of datasets](https://lionbridge.ai/datasets/) or [Kaggle's datasets](https://www.kaggle.com/data), find a regression dataset which sparks your interest and try to model.

 ## 02. Neural Network Classification with TensorFlow

-*To do*
+> What

+A classification problem involves predicting whether something is one thing or another.

+For example, you might want to:
+* Predict whether or not someone has a heart disease based on their health parameters.
+This is called a **Binary classification**, since there are only two options.
+* Predict whether a photo is of a food, a person or a dog.
+This is called **Multi-class classification** since there are more than two options.
+* Predict what categories should be assigned to a wikipedia article.
+This is called **Multi-label classification** since a single article could have more than one category assigned.

+### Highlights of this section

+* Architecture of a classification model
+* Input shapes and Output shapes
+  - `X`: features/data(inputs)
+  - `y`: labels(outputs)
+* Creating custom data to view and fit
+* Steps in modelling for binary and multi-class classification
+  - Creating a model
+  - Compiling a model
+    - Definining a loss function
+    - Setting up an optimizer
+    - Creating evaluation metrics
+  - Fitting a model (getting it to find patterns in our data)
+  - Improving a model
+* The power of non-linearity
+* Evaluating a classification model
+  - Visualising the model ("visualise, visualise, visualise")
+  - Looking at training curves
+  - Compare predictions to ground truth (using our evaluation metrics)
+* Saving a model
+* Loading a model

 # Resources